2016 World Twenty20 final: West Indies

-Despite subpar performances in Test and ODI play, the West Indies were confident heading into the tournament and entered the final as the second-ranked T20 team behind only India.
-Much of this was due to the number of players with IPL experience and that the majority were part of the 2012 champion squad.
+Despite subpar performances in Test and ODI cricket, the West Indies entered the tournament ranked second in the ICC T20I rankings.
+Several members of the squad had extensive Twenty20 experience, and most had been part of the 2012 title-winning team.
 Off-spinner Sunil Narine and all-rounder Kieron Pollard were notable exceptions, but the Windies still fielded power-hitting all-rounders Chris Gayle, Andre Russell and Marlon Samuels in addition to captain Darren Sammy among others.

 After prevailing against England, they defeated Sri Lanka in a rematch of the 2012 final and then South Africa.
 They suffered an upset loss to Afghanistan in their final group match, but with first place in the group already secured.
 In the semifinal they came up against the hosts India in Mumbai, and India batted first with Virat Kohli's unbeaten 89 off 47 propelling India to 192/2 in their 20 overs.
 In reply, Gayle was bowled for just 5 and Samuels was dismissed soon after to leave the West Indies in trouble at 19/2.
 However, power hitting saw the West Indies home, with Russell's six off Kohli with two balls to spare clinching a win by seven wickets.
 Late replacement Lendl Simmons led the chase, surviving being caught twice off no-balls to score an unbeaten 82 off 51 balls and earn Man of the Match.